The Change Management Institute, Ireland May Event: Change Through the Lens of a Leader

 ‘Stop trying to motivate your employees with a box of cupcakes and start to listen.’

-On a lovely evening at the Morgan McKinley HQ in Cork, we were treated to an open and insightful panel discussion on leading people through change.
+On a lively evening at the Morgan McKinley HQ in Cork, we were treated to an open and insightful panel discussion on leading people through change.

 Louise O’Rourke and Therese Walsh from the Change Management Institute (CMI) facilitated the event, which featured insights from a distinguished panel of leaders.